lucrnz/site/content/about.md

 # About me

-My Name is Lucien, I am 27 years old.
-I go by they/them pronouns.
+Hello!
+My name is either Luc, Lu, Lucien or Lucie.

+I go by [they/them](https://pronoun.is/they) pronouns, while talking Spanish, I use **only** femenine pronouns (ella).

 I am a developer from Argentina.

 # Hobbies: Programming